unm-historiography/2018-spring/professionalization/Mikaylah-Summary.md

   4. Believes in a **divine association in relation to world history** (Gil, 388).
   5. Focuses on the **uniqeness of each era** (Gil, 391).
   6. Focuses on **original documents**, made **facts a priority**, believed in the **centrality of politics within history**, and believes **each era is unique in it's historical phenomena** (Gil, 384).

+7: excellent condensation of Ranke's contributions. other bullet points are **too compressed**; that is, they don't explain terms or important ideas very well ("larger scale", "focus on change", "philosophy becomes very important", etc).
+Also, explain the significance of your bullet more as well (for instance: why was a focus on nation-states important?)